FallenOverlord/mini/_sources/docs/swe/git.md

-# Colaborating with a team using git
+# ECE297-M0 Collaboration with Git

 ## Tracking and Committing
 `git status`to check for uncommitted changes